Scope and Threat Modeling

 Error/metadata handling

-Severity and exploitability scored per endpoint, operation, and data object.
+Severity and exploitability scored per endpoint, operation, and data object — so your team knows where to start.

-Reproducible proof for authorization and data exposure failures.
+Reproducible proof for every authorization failure and data exposure finding.

-Concrete recommendations for middleware, schema, and handler-level hardening.
+Concrete recommendations for middleware, schema, and handler-level hardening — not generic API security advice.